 As one of France’s world-famous wine producing regions, the Burgundy region is internationally renowned for both its gastronomic traditions and its extensive historical heritage.
 During the Medieval period the city of Dijon was a European centre of arts and science, and still today has numerous museums.
 The departments in Burgundy are: Côte-d’Or, Nièvre, Saône-et-Loire, Yonne.

 Founded by Emperor Augustus around 15 BC, in 725 AD Autun would be the eastern most reach of the Muslim Ummayads in Europe.
 Much later, in the 1830s the town witnessed the beginning of the modern oil shale industry, and in 1852 gave its name to the mineral Autunite.
 Autun is steeped in many facets of history.
 Not surprisingly then that this town in the heart of the French region of Burgundy is a designated town of art and history … Continue Reading >>

 France is well known for having some of the finest prehistoric cave art in the World.
-Few, however, would associate the Burgundy region with cave art.
-While there may not be the number of decorated caves in Burgundy as there are in other regions of France, if you are visiting the region there is a site not to be missed.
-For a comprehensive guide to visiting cave art in France, including details about each cave, links to their websites and how to get the most out of your tour, whether you want to see a few of the best sites, or have a few days and want to see as much as you can … Continue Reading >>.
+Few, however, associate Burgundy with cave art.
+While there are not the number of decorated caves in Burgundy as there are in other regions of France, if you are visiting the region there is a site not to be missed.
+For a comprehensive guide to visiting cave art in France, including details about each cave, links to websites and how to get the most out of your tour, whether you want to see a few of the best sites or as much as you can … Continue Reading >>.